finn-no/eslint-config-finn/rules.md

 * `"last"` (default) requires a comma after and on the same line as an array element, object property, or variable declaration
 * `"first"` requires a comma before and on the same line as an array element, object property, or variable declaration
 * `"ArrayExpression": true` ignores comma style in array literals
+* `"ArrayPattern": true` ignores comma style in array patterns of destructuring
+* `"ArrowFunctionExpression": true` ignores comma style in the parameters of arrow function expressions
+* `"CallExpression": true` ignores comma style in the arguments of function calls
+* `"FunctionDeclaration": true` ignores comma style in the parameters of function declarations
+* `"FunctionExpression": true` ignores comma style in the parameters of function expressions
+* `"ImportDeclaration": true` ignores comma style in the specifiers of import declarations
 * `"ObjectExpression": true` ignores comma style in object literals
+* `"ObjectPattern": true` ignores comma style in object patterns of destructuring
 * `"VariableDeclaration": true` ignores comma style in variable declarations

 ### Current options